wangrl2016/machine_learning/basis/README.md

 [ai_relationship.drawio](https://drive.google.com/file/d/1bpxuH7hIpAxgqb82dSW5jmk419Xx5gLp/view?usp=sharing)

 #### 1.1 Supervised Learning

+This vector forms the model input.
+The model maps the input to an output vector which is then "translated" back to a meaningful real-world prediction.

+Deep neural networks can process inputs that are very large, of variable length, and contain various kinds of internal structures.
+They can output single real numbers (regression), multiple numbers (multivariate regression), or probabilities over two or more classes (binary and multiclass classification, respectively).

 #### 1.2 Unsupervised Learning

+Constructing a model from input data without corresponding output labels in termed unsupervised learning; the absence of output labels means there can be no "supervision".
+Rather than learning a mapping from input to output, the goal is to describe or understand the structure of the data.

 #### 1.3 Reinforcement Learning
 #### 1.4 Ethics
 #### 1.5 Structure of Book